trezzuri/erpnext-docs/docs/en/setting-up/data/download-backup.md

 # Downloading Backups

-In the ERPNext, you can manually download database backup.
+In the SOMA, you can manually download database backup.
 To get the latest database backup, go to: